riya-ambastha/DBMS-notes/README.md

 c) End user has no idea about the existence of the database beyond the application server.
 The database also has no idea about any other user beyond the application.
 d) The 3-Tier architecture is used in case of large web application.

+Three schema Architecture
+a) The three schema architecture is also called ANSI/SPARC architecture or three-level architecture.
+b) This framework is used to describe the structure of a specific database system.
+c) The three schema architecture is also used to separate the user applications and physical database.
+d) The three schema architecture contains three-levels.
+It breaks the database down into three different categories.

+1. Internal Level
+a) The internal level has an internal schema which describes the physical storage structure of the database.
+b) The internal schema is also known as a physical schema.
+c) It uses the physical data model.
+It is used to define that how the data will be stored in a block.
+d) The physical level is used to describe complex low-level data structures in detail.